The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 a.
 Rooting in Potting Mix

-For rotting in potting mix, consider applying fungicide and rooting hormone to the cut end to boost the growth rate.
+For rooting in potting mix, consider applying fungicide and rooting hormone to the cut end to boost the growth rate.

 - For powder rooting hormone, dip the end into the powder.

-- Alternatively, apply cinnamon powder to the cut end to protect from fungal infections.
+- Alternatively, apply cinnamon powder to the cut end to prevent fungal infections.

 - Prepare a new pot with the appropriate potting mix and insert the stem cutting into it.